stubailo/meteor-rest/packages/json-routes/README.md

 ### JsonRoutes.sendError(response, code, error)

-Return error response fom a route.
+Return an error response from a route.

 - `response` - Required.
 The Node response object you got as an argument to your handler function.
 - `code` - Optional.
 The status code to send.
-Default is taken from `error.statusCode` if present.
-Otherwise 400.
+Default is 500.
 - `error` - Optional.
 An `Error` or `Meteor.Error` object.
 A JSON representation of the error details will be sent.
 You can set `error.data` or `error.sanitizedError.data` to some extra data to be serialized and sent with the response.

 ### JsonRoutes.setResponseHeaders(headerObj)